simeononsecurity/simeononsecurity.ch/content/other/efficient-spacemesh-mining-multiple-gpus-guide/index.en.md

 ______

+## Spacemesh Calculator: Optimizing Your Mining Potential

+{{< figure src="sos-spacemesh-calculator.webp" alt="A image of the website spacemeshcalculator.com" link="https://www.spacemeshcalculator.com/" >}}

+The [**Spacemesh Calculator**](https://www.spacemeshcalculator.com/) serves as an indispensable tool for individuals venturing into Spacemesh (SMH) mining.
+Designed to streamline the mining experience, this calculator enables users to input their chosen disk space and receive detailed estimates of potential monthly and daily earnings in SMH.
+By factoring in crucial data such as current Netspace, Smesher ranking, and Coinbases, the calculator provides insights into the competitive landscape of Spacemesh mining.
+Notably, it considers hardware specifications, offering recommendations on GPU choices and plotting times.
+This dynamic tool plays a pivotal role in preparing prospective miners for the evolving landscape of decentralized cryptocurrencies, providing valuable insights into potential earnings within the Spacemesh network.

+______

 ## Conclusion

 Mining Spacemesh with multiple GPUs is an efficient way to contribute to the network while maximizing your hardware potential.
 By employing the provided PowerShell script alongside the postcli application, you can seamlessly mine Spacemesh using the PoST algorithm without the energy-intensive computations required by PoW-based cryptocurrencies.